secretstartups/handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/deployments.md

 - `perimeter` - the ring marking the "definition of done" for Release Managers, a package validated inside the perimeter is allowed to rollout in the rest of the fleet
 - `graduated` version - The version deemed safe to deploy to cells outside of the perimeter
 - `.com` - Our old existing or currently running infrastructure
-- Primary Cell - The GitLab installation that is the leader for all the cluster wide data and services.
-Initially this will be the legacy GitLab.com deployment.
-This implicitly includes .com as our legacy infrastructure.
+- Legacy Cell - The existing GitLab.com infrastructure.
-- Secondary Cell(s) - GitLab installation(s) authoritative for a limited number of Organizations.
+- Cell(s) - GitLab installation(s) authoritative for a limited number of Organizations.
 Deployed using GitLab Dedicated tools.

 ### Ring deployment